 - Heat some coconut oil again over a medium heat, add the bell pepper and onion, and cook for 2 minutes.

 - Stir in the pineapple chunks, pineapple juice, apple cider vinegar, chicken stock, honey (if using), and salt and pepper to taste.
-Bring to a simmer and cook until the sauce thickens.
+Bring to a simmer and cook until the sauce slightly reduces, about 5-8 minutes.
+If you’re looking for a thicker sauce, you can add some tapioca starch.

 - Return the chicken to the skillet.
 Mix everything well and let it all heat up for about 5 minutes.